 The raft system also is known as Deep Water Culture or Floating System.
 Plants are grown on rafts (polystyrene or foam boards) that float on top of the water in the raft tank.
 The nutrient-filled water flows continuously from the fish tank through the filtration process, then to the raft tank where the plants are grown, and then back to the fish tank.
 Most often, the raft tank is separate from the fish tank.
 Plants grow very fast in a raft system and can be an easy aquaponics system for the beginner aquaponics gardener to set up and maintain.

-Since the development of aquaponics raft systems (DWC) on a commercial scale by Dr. Rakocy at the University of the Virgin Islands, many commercial aquaponics farms utilize this system because it allows the plants to grow faster and yield more crops.
-The Raft system is best suited for mass production of certain types of vegetables and leafy greens.
+Since the development of the raft systems (DWC) by Dr. Rakocy at the University of the Virgin Islands, many commercial aquaponics farms have utilized this system because it allows the plants to grow faster and yield more crops.
+The Raft system is best suited for the mass production of certain vegetables and leafy greens.

 Nutrient Film Technique (NFT) System

 Your choice of aquaponics system depends on you and what you want.
 We hope this article helps you make more informed about the media-based aquaponics system and decide which system is right for you.
-If you want to learn more, subscribe to our mailing list to be notified of our next article; What is the Nutrient Film Technique Aquaponics System?
+If you want to learn more, subscribe to our mailing list to be notified about our next article.